 25 Best Summer Salad Recipes to Try This Season

 Use this list when you need a cold side, a light dinner, or a salad that can travel to a BBQ, picnic, or potluck.
 Each idea is easy to adjust with what you already have in the fridge.
+For more make-ahead bowls, start with summer pasta salad recipes; for fresh fruit-based sides, use watermelon salad recipes.

 Cool Cucumber Salads